nightingaleproject/canary/README.md

 After you execute the `dotnet run` command, the application will be accessible from a web browser at [http://localhost:5000](http://localhost:5000).

+Note that, if you're using windows, you may need to manually run `npm install` from the `canary/ClientApp/` directory.

 ### Publishing a Version

 The primary method of deploying Canary is to DockerHub.
 Whenever a commit is merged into master, DockerHub will automatically build that commit and tag it as `latest` on DockerHub so any user that runs `docker pull mitre/canary:latest` will receive a copy of the image.

-Whenever a tag is created on Canary of the form `vX.Y.Z`, Dockerhub will automatically build that git tag and and tag it as `X.Y.Z` on DockerHub.
+Whenever a tag is created on Canary of the form `vX.Y.Z`, Dockerhub will automatically build that git tag and and tag it as `vX.Y.Z` on DockerHub.
 This means any user who runs `docker pull mitre/canary:X.Y.Z` will receive a copy of the application at version `X.Y.Z`.

 At this time the version number and date displayed in the application need to be manually updated by editing window.VERSION and window.VERSION_DATE in the file canary/ClientApp/src/index.js.
 The version should also be updated by changing the "version" setting in canary/ClientApp/package.json.